vinistoisr/ratios/README.md

 - **React 18 (with JSX via Babel)** – For building an interactive UI in a single HTML file.
 - **TailwindCSS (CDN)** – For modern, responsive styling with minimal setup.
 - **Cloudflare Pages + Functions** – Serverless deployment and backend proxying of API requests.
-- **Alpha Vantage API** – Free source of financial statements and company overviews.
+- **Alpha Vantage API** – Reliable source of financial statements and company overviews.
 - **LocalStorage** – Lightweight client-side persistence for cached data.
 - **Cloudflare Edge Caching** – Shared caching layer so all users benefit once a ticker is fetched.